 Faculty teaching Dual Credit course are employees of the participating school system and are credentialed to teach in the secondary schools according to the laws of Kentucky.
-They also meet the Southern Association of Colleges and Schools (SACS) requirements for collegiate faculty.
+They also meet the Southern Association of Colleges and Schools Commission on College (SACSCOC) requirements for collegiate faculty.
 Such eligibility generally requires a Master’s Degree in the subject being taught.
 The course work is jointly reviewed by the high school and the College.
 The courses are taught within the high school schedule and the students pay discounted tuition to St. Catharine College.
 Upon successful completion of the course, the grade is registered at St. Catharine on a regular college transcript.

 Such courses may then be used at St. Catharine or can be transferred for credit to other colleges during the admissions and application process.
 Such transfers are generally accepted among all regionally accredited colleges, but a course in transfer may or may not count toward a specific major.
 For this reason, most dual credit courses are normally offered in general education areas that pose few, if any, barriers for full transfer.
 Some colleges may only accept a course in transfer if the student has a grade of C or better.

 * A $1,000 Scholarship is awarded to a first-time freshman enrolling at SCC who successfully participated in SCC’s Dual Credit and/or Dual Enrollment (High School on Campus) programs during their high school years.
 Student must take advantage of this opportunity immediately after their senior year of school.